 4. Enjoyment and achievement

-4.1 The arrangements for enabling children to take part in and benefit from a variety of activities that meet their needs and develop and reflect their creative, intellectual, physical and social interests and skills provided is measured, the evidence demonstrating its effectiveness and details of how the information or the evidence can be accessed
+4.1 The arrangements for enabling children to take part in and benefit from a variety of activities that meet their needs and develop and reflect their creative, intellectual, physical and social interests and skills

 5. Health